raspberrypilearning/experiment-design/en/step_1.md

 ## Introduction

-This project guides you through everything you need to know to create an experiment idea for Mission Space Lab.
+This project guides you through everything you need to know to create an idea for an experiment for Mission Space Lab.

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">